noemiegs/ToDoList_Guisnel_CDOF1/README.md

 # To-Do-List

-## Description:
-A console-based application designed to assist in task management.
-With this application, you can easily add, delete, and complete tasks, keeping track of your progress and staying organized.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.